What is an Affinity Group?

 Programming – this can be a series of workshops or events focused on a specific area aligned with the focus of the group.

 Workshops - a meeting or training at which the group engages in discussion and activity on a particular subject or project aligned with the goals and objectives of the group.

-Each Affinity Group will be responsible for submitting a report twice a year that consist of the following:
+Each Affinity Group will be responsible for submitting a report monthly that consist of the following:

-Participant report - active/non-active faculty and staff members.
+Participant report - Excel spreadsheet of active/non-active faculty and staff members.

 - Provides guidance and financial support to all Affinity Groups;

 - Assists in the development of new Affinity Groups;

 - Assists in any relaunch or rebranding of existing Affinity Groups;

 The ODI Advisor will provide day to day advice and act as the liaison to the Vice Chancellor of Diversity and Inclusion.
 Funding requests will be submitted to ODI for review and approval.